egnyte/python-egnyte/README.rst

 Full documentation
 ==================

-docs subdirectory contains just the source for the documentation.
+The docs subdirectory contains just the source for the documentation.
-You can read built docs at http://egnyte.github.io/python-egnyte-docs/
+You can read the documentation at http://egnyte.github.io/python-egnyte-docs/

 Command line